 Although Hootsuite is the holy grail of Schedulers and saves me hours in a day, if you have multiple clients and multiple platforms, it can still be an incredibly laborious ordeal and the one thing I started to dread on Monday mornings.

-Of course, Hootsuite also offers a content suggestion feed to you to make your life easier, but it rarely fits in with my client’s niches and there’s nothing worse than getting a text about that ‘random’ tweet that went out an hour ago to all their entire audience base!
+Of course, Hootsuite also offers a paid subscription where you have access to a content suggestion feed to make your life easier, but it rarely fits in with my client’s niches and there’s nothing worse than getting a text about that ‘random’ tweet that went out an hour ago to their entire audience base!

 So here are my top tips on how to save valuable time on Hootsuite and schedule a week’s worth of tweets in 40 minutes.
 This is based on 3 tweets a day Monday – Friday and 2 on the weekend.

 To give you an idea on how to find a good feed, I look at potential influencers Twitter feeds and if 1 in 3 tweets is relevant to my audience, I’ll add them to my list.
-The last thing you want is to be scrolling down long lists searching for suitable material to share.
+The last thing you want to do is to be scrolling down long Twitter feeds searching for suitable material to share.
 This is just far too time-consuming.

 Create A Hootsuite Influencer Stream